Your Diabetes Healthcare Team

 An RN can get more training to become an NP or a CNS.
 Both an NP and a CNS can diagnose diseases.
 They can also order treatments and tests.

-A CDE is trained to teach people how to manage their diabetes.
-A CDE may be a doctor or nurse.
-He or she may be a dietitian, pharmacist, or other healthcare provider.
+A CDCES is trained to teach people how to manage their diabetes.
+A CDCES may be a doctor or nurse.
+They may be a dietitian, pharmacist, or other healthcare provider.

 This is a type of registered nurse.
-He or she teaches people how to manage their diabetes.
+They teach people how to manage their diabetes.
 They have extra training in diabetes care and education.
 A nurse educator can teach you how to make lifestyle changes to manage your disease.
-He or she will teach you how to use your medicine.
-He or she will also show you how to check your blood sugar.
+They will teach you how to use your medicine.
+They will also show you how to check your blood sugar.
 You’ll learn the symptoms of high or low blood sugar.
-A nurse educator may be a certified diabetes educator (CDE).
+A nurse educator may be a certified diabetes care and education specialist (CDCES).

 Registered dietitian (RD)

 An RD is trained to help people eat in a healthy way.
-He or she has finished a special program and passed a national exam.
+They have finished a special program and passed a national exam.
 Not all RDs are trained to work with people with diabetes.
 Make sure to find an RD who is trained in diabetes care.

 This is a person who is trained in the best ways to do safe exercises.
-He or she can also make a fitness program for you.
+They can also make a fitness program for you.
 Exercise is important for a person with diabetes.
 It helps lower blood sugar levels, blood fat levels, and weight.

 Occupational therapist (OT)

 An OT helps you learn how to cope with your diabetes.
-He or she will help you manage it around your work and daily life.
+They will help you manage it around your work and daily life.
 An OT can help you give yourself a shot if you have vision problems.
-They can also help you learn how to walk with an artificial foot or leg.
+They can help you learn how to walk with an artificial foot or leg.
 They can also help you prevent injury if you have nerve damage from diabetes and are more at risk.

 This healthcare provider works in a drugstore, hospital, or medical center.
-He or she is trained in giving medicines and advising how to use them safely.
-A pharmacist knows which medicines should not be used together.
-And he or she knows which ones may affect your blood sugar.
-This includes prescription and non-prescription medicines.
-He or she can also give advice about medicine side effects.
+They are trained in giving medicines and advising how to use them safely.
+A pharmacist knows which medicines shouldn't be used together.
+And they know which ones may affect your blood sugar.
+This includes prescription and nonprescription medicines.
+They can also give advice about medicine side effects.

 Mental healthcare provider